One-com/failboat/README.md

 handler it will delegate to it's parent failboat for handling the error.

+Returns true if the error was handled by this failboat or one of it's ancestors; otherwise false is returned.

 ```js
 var err = Failboat.tag(new Error(), '404', 'FolderNotFound', 'LoadMailsAction');
 failboat.handleError(err);